bertbert72/HomeAssistant_VirginTivo/README.md

 + Edit your configuration file to add the `virgintivo` platform to the `media_player:` section.

 # Configuration
-There are two required sections: tivos and channels, plus one optional section: guide.
+There are is one required section: tivos, two sections of which at least one is required: tvchannellists and channels, plus one optional section: guide.

 Platform settings are: